 - In Bleach, the Royal Guard Kirio Hikifune Invokes this: she needs to bulk up enormously to prepare her signature banquets of potent Power-Up Food, because the process drains a tremendous amount of her spiritual energy.

-- Satsuki Yotsuba of Mahou Sensei Negima! is a member of the cooking club, helps manage a restaurant, and her pactio title even translates to "fabulous cook".
+- Satsuki Yotsuba of Negima!
+Magister Negi Magi is a member of the cooking club, helps manage a restaurant, and her pactio title even translates to "fabulous cook".
 She's also noticeably chubbier than the rest of her classmates.

 - Linguini seems to think that a food critic ought to be fat or at least average weight, if this quote is meant to be taken seriously:

 Ego: You're slow for someone in the fast lane.

 Linguini: And you're thin for someone who likes food.

 - Subverted with the protagonists.
 Linguini is a skinny chef...
 But he is also terrible at cooking.
 Rémy is a rather slim rat but is a Supreme Chef.
 His fat brother Emile has no interest in fine cuisine (like most rats) and will eat anything.
 Most of the side characters are skinny or muscular but are pretty decent chefs, though nowhere on Gusteau's level.

 - Nero Wolfe's title character is an overweight gourmet as well as a Brilliant, but Lazy detective, thanks in part to his refusal to leave his apartment except under dire circumstances.